Alphaville (film): Plot

 Lemmy Caution is a secret agent with the code number of 003 from "the Outlands".
 Entering Alphaville in his Ford Mustang, which he refers to as a Ford Galaxie, he poses as a journalist named Ivan Johnson and claims to work for the Figaro-Pravda newspaper.
 Caution is on a series of missions.
 First, he searches for the missing agent Henri Dickson; second, he is to capture or kill the creator of Alphaville, Professor von Braun; lastly, he aims to destroy Alphaville and its dictatorial computer, Alpha 60.
 (Note: Alpha 60 is portrayed using an actual Bull Gamma 60 computer in the film.)
 Alpha 60 is a sentient computer system created by von Braun, which is in complete control of all of Alphaville.

 Alpha 60 has outlawed free thought and individualist concepts like love, poetry, and emotion in the city, replacing them with contradictory concepts or eliminating them altogether.
 One of Alpha 60's dictates is that "people should not ask 'why', but only say 'because".
 People who show signs of emotion or refuse to adapt are presumed to be acting illogically and are executed by a variety of means: being machine gunned into a swimming pool, where they are stabbed by beautiful women to the applause of "very important people", or by attending the "execution theater", where they are electrocuted in their seats.
-A Bible and a dictionary in every hotel room are continually updated as words deemed to evoke emotion are banned.
+A Bible, later revealed to instead be a dictionary, in every hotel room is continually updated as words deemed to evoke emotion are banned.
 As a result, Alphaville is an inhuman, alienated society.

 Images of E = mc^{2} and E = hf (the equations of, respectively, special relativity and quantum mechanics) are displayed several times to refer to the scientism that underpins Alphaville.
 At one point, Caution passes through a place called the Grand Omega Minus, from where brainwashed people are sent out to the other "galaxies" to start strikes, revolutions, family rows, and student revolts.
 Caution is told that Alphaville plans to invade the "outer countries" and that his knowledge of them could be useful.